shalvah/DownloadThisVideo/README.md

 This re-publishes failed tasks (stored in Redis) as a new SNS message.
 For now, it can only be triggered manually.

 # Development
+- CLone the repo
+- Run `npm install`.

+That's pretty much it.
+Deployments can only be done by the maintainer, so depending on where you're contributing, you might have to develop "in the dark".

+I should probably add a couple unit tests here and there. 🤔